-Rebecca Foust is the author of The Unexploded Ordnance Bin, Paradise Drive, and Only (Four Way Books, 2022).
+Rebecca Foust is the author of several poetry collections, including You Are Leaving the American Sector: Love Poems (Blue Light Press 2026), Only, and The Unexploded Ordnance Bin.
 Her honors include the 2020 Pablo Neruda Prize for Poetry and the National Indie Excellence Award for Poetry.
-The 2017–2019 Marin Poet Laureate, Foust volunteers as a board member for Marin Poetry Center.
+She divides her time between Northern California and Minnesota.

 Divine Apparitions